 10 | Sun Hood

 In sunnier weather it can sometimes be a struggle to see the screen, even at full brightness, due to the glare of the sun and some users invest in a handy sun hood.
-It’ll save you running for shade or ducking under a jumper to see your screen! – check prices on amazon
+It’ll save you running for shade or ducking under a jumper to see your screen! – check prices now!

 11 | SD Cards and Hard Drives

 For backing up footage we use the rule of three – three copies, in three different locations.
 We keep a copy on a micro SD, and two more copies on separate hard drives.
 These each live in separate bags so the chances of all three bags getting stolen is hopefully unlikely!
 Our personal choice for hard drives are these Seagate passport drives.
-They’re cheap and reliable and come with us everywhere – check prices now on Amazon!
+They’re cheap and reliable and come with us everywhere – check prices now!

 12 | Video Editing Software